rgdiascardoso/github-actions-manual-trigger/README.md

 A possible better alternative in the long run is to issue a GitHub access token from "Settigs\Developer Setting\Personal Access Tokens" and make the POST request with a Bearer Authorization header.

 A successful request will be coded 204 No Content, without body.

+Additional information on the "repository_dispatch" event can be found [here] (https://developer.github.com/v3/repos/#create-a-repository-dispatch-event)